 Unfortunately, scammers and fraudsters take advantage of people when the majority of people are at their most vulnerable.
 Crisis and financial hardship are two of the most ideal times for fraudsters to attack, because they know the average citizen is just trying to figure out how to make a bad situation better.

-Here are common scams that you should be on the watch for:
+Be alert!
+Here are common crisis scams you need to watch out for:

-Charity Scams: Fraudsters ask you for donations for organizations and causes that are really illegitimate or non-existent.
+Charity Scams: Fraudsters ask you for donations for organizations and causes that are really illegitimate or don’t actually exist.

 Bank/FDIC Scams: Scammers reach out and say they work for the FDIC or your bank.
 They inform you that banks are starting to limit access to your deposits or that there are security issues with your bank deposits.
 Their end goal is to retrieve your personal banking information.